Nunavut photographer’s iglu to be featured on First Air plane

 Iqalukjuak was at work at the time so he scrambled to scroll through his images and pick his favourite ones.

-The company came back requesting high resolution version of some iglu shots which Iqalukjuak took in March of this year at a place called Naqsaq.
+The company came back requesting high resolution versions of some iglu shots which Iqalukjuak took in March of this year at a place called Naqsaq.

 Then they sent him a photo release form he needed to sign but Iqalukjuak was out hunting when it came in and he missed the deadline for sending the form back by a day.